Some remarks on Mathieu subspaces over associative algebras: Co-integral elements in the radicals of arbitrary subspaces

 \section{Co-integral elements in the radicals of arbitrary subspaces}

+We say that $a$ is co-integral over $R$ if $a^N R[a] = a^{N+1} R[a]$ for some $N \in \N$.
+If $a$ is an invertible element of an associative algebra over $R$, the $a$ is co-integral over $R$, if and only if $a^{-1}$ is integral over $R$.
+This is because of the following, which explains the choice of the the term co-integral, too.

+The co-integrality condition $a^N R[a] = a^{N+1} R[a]$ is equivalent to that $a$ satisfies an algebraic relation over $R$ whose trailing nonzero coefficient is equal to one, as opposed to the leading coefficient when $a$ is integral over $R$.
+So if $a$ is either integral or co-integral over $R$, say with corresponding algebraic relation $p \in R[t]$, then by decomposing $p = t^N q(t^{-1})$ for some $N \in \N$ and a $q \in R[t]$, we obtain the other for $a^{-1}$, namely with corresponding algebraic relation $q$.

-Call $a$ {\em co-integral over $R$} if $a^N R[a] = a^{N+1} R[a]$ for some $N \in \N$.
-The concept of co-integrality coincides with that of integrality when $R$ is a field, but for general $R$, the concept of co-integrality is more useful in this context.
-Furthermore, $a$ is co-integral over $R$, if and only if $a^{-1}$ is integral over $R$, provided $a^{-1}$ exists.
-If $a$ is co-integral over $R$ and $a^{-1} \notin \A$, then one can show that $a$ is a zero divisor in $R[a]$: take $V = R[a]$ in proposition \ref{prop3.3} v) later in this section.
+If $a$ is co-integral over $R$ and $a^{-1} \notin \A$, then one can show that $a$ is either a zero divisor in $R[a]$ or zero itself: take $V = R[a]$ in (ii) of proposition \ref{prop3.3} later in this section.

 In this section, we extend results of the end of section 2 and of section 3 in \cite{msub}, mainly by generalizing from fields to commutative rings, replacing `integral' by `co-integral'.
-We only give proofs when those of the original results are not sufficient.
 Additionally, we change the order and setup on some points.
+We may omit proofs if those of the original results are already sufficient.